-Courts have said that a creditor acts in good faith if they act with propriety and honesty.15 The value of the consideration paid is one factor in whether the transaction was entered into in good faith.
-Another factor is whether or not the recipient made any inquiries before entering into the transaction.16
+Courts have said that a creditor acts in good faith if they act with propriety and honesty.
+The value of the consideration paid is one factor in whether the transaction was entered into in good faith.
+Another factor is whether the recipient made any inquiries before entering into the transaction.

-A reasonable suspicion of insolvency is determined by reference to the commercial circumstances occurring at the time of the transaction.17 A 'suspicion' means 'more than idle wondering'.
-It is a positive feeling of actual apprehension or mistrust without sufficient evidence of insolvency, and it must be in relation to 'actual or existing insolvency, as distinct from impending or potential insolvency'.18
+A reasonable suspicion of insolvency is determined by reference to the commercial circumstances at the time of the transaction.18 A 'suspicion' means 'more than idle wondering'.
+It is a positive feeling of actual apprehension or mistrust without sufficient evidence of insolvency.
+The suspicion must be in relation to 'actual or existing insolvency, as distinct from impending or potential insolvency'.19